Play Therapy: Play Therapists Impact On Mental Health

 • Building self-esteem

-Numerous research studies have shown how effective PT can be.
+Numerous research studies have shown how effective play therapy can be.
 Although certain scholars have condemned this type of therapy as one that hasn't yet been studied adequately, one scholarly review found 93 play therapy controlled-outcome studies to compare and contrast.
 The therapies shown to be most effective in these studies were humanistic or involved the parents in the process.

 • They feel a greater sense of responsibility.